Scottz0r/MicroGps/README.md

 ## Tests

 Unit tests are in the `tests` directory.
-This can be built with Visual Studio 2019 Community on Windows, or G++ on Linux on Linux subsystems such as Cygwin.
+Tests can be built with CMake.

 ## Example Arduino Sketch